Director of iHealthtech

 We apply our expertise in ubiquitous computing, human-computer interaction, Internet-of-Things, mobile computing, interpretable machine learning, and big data visualization, to develop a gamut of software toolkits, sensor platforms and mobile apps.
 These developments have been applied to mobile food logging, intelligible analytics and healthcare visualizations.
 We aim to impact consumers, service providers and decision makers through novel technology-driven interventions and new analytic tools for smartphones, smart homes and smart cities.

-Assistant Professor, Department of Medicine, Yong Loo Lin School of Medicine, NUS
+Associate Professor, Department of Medicine, Yong Loo Lin School of Medicine, NUS

 Consultant, Division of Infectious Diseases, NUH